patricksky006/movielist/README.md

 Website: https://patricksky006.github.io/movielist/

 ## Features
-- listing movies from movie api
+- Listing movies from movie api
-- searching movies by title
+- Searching movies by title
-- add movies to your favorite list
+- Add movies to your favorite list
-- manage your favorite list
+- Manage your favorite list

 ### Searching
-type the title of the movies in search bar
+Type the title of the movies in search bar

 ### Favorite List
 In index page, press the `+` button on the movie to keep it into favorite list.
 You can checkout the favorite list in `favorite.html`